jeffreykegler/hoonlint/misc/whitespace.md

 they should have the
 same inter-line alignment.

+More formally,
+a chain is a sequence of fixed-arity hoons which obeys the following rules:

+* Every hoon except the first is the last runchild of the previous hoon in the sequence

+* Every rune-ish is either at the same column location as the first hoon in the sequence, or is on the same line as ("joined with") the rune-ish of previous hoon in the sequence.

+* The sequence is maximal.
+That is, no chain is a sub-sequence of a longer chain.

 Silo'ing is by rune-ishes and runechildren of hoons in the chain so that, in the above example, there are 4 rows each of 3 silos.
 Every row in a chain starts with a rune-ish, but not every